Tagovailoa leads No. 2 Alabama to 42-3 rout of Duke

-ATLANTA (AP) — Tua Tagovailoa threw for 336 yards and four touchdowns as No. 2 Alabama overcame a sluggish start to blow out Duke 42-3 Saturday in the Chick-fil-A Kickoff Game.
+Playing for the first time since its crushing loss to Clemson in the national championship game, the second-ranked Crimson Tide overcame a sluggish start to blow out Duke 42-3 Saturday in the Chick-fil-A Kickoff Game.

+Tua Tagovailoa threw for 336 yards and four touchdowns before calling it a day late in the third quarter.

+“The goal we had in this game was to try to re-establish our identity as a team in terms of the discipline that we played with, the kind of toughness and accountability, and everybody putting the team first,” coach Nick Saban said.

-Returning to the stadium where they won the Southeastern Conference title last December and the national championship two seasons ago, the Crimson Tide (1-0) was held scoreless in the first quarter — which happened only one time in 2018.
+Returning to the stadium where it won the Southeastern Conference title last December and the national championship two seasons ago, the Tide (1-0) was held scoreless in the first quarter — which happened only one time in 2018.

 But the Blue Devils (0-1) merely delayed the inevitable.

-Tagovailoa, whose brilliant sophomore season ended with a bit of a thud, put his tight ends to good use.
-The left-hander hooked up with Miller Forristall on a 27-yard touchdown pass and then went to Major Tennison for a 1-yard score
+“Tua played really well,” Saban said.
+“He usually plays well when he’s patient and takes what the defense gives.”

+Starting tight end Miller Forristall got the Tide going with a 27-yard catch for the first touchdown of his career.
+His backup, Major Tennison, also picked up his first career TD on a 1-yard toss.

-Alabama’s dynamic receiving corps also got in on the fun.
+Then, it was time for the wideouts to get in on the fun.
 DeVonta Smith hauled in an 8-yard TD pass and Jerry Jeudy broke loose for a 21-yard score.

+“It was really good to go into the game and having to work to score,” said Tagovailoa, who was getting plays from new offensive coordinator Steve Sarkisian.
+“Not just going out there and taking shots right away.”

 Jerome Ford and Brian Robinson Jr. ran for the Tide’s other TDs.